Reach (S Club 7 song): Music video

 The music video takes place in Littlerock, California.
 At the start of the video, many of the townspeople are going on with their everyday lives, until S Club arrive in a large pink bus.
 There are strong contrasting colours in this music video, with the dull appearance of the town and the people in it, contrasting with the bright colours of S Club's pink, blue and yellow bus.

-In the video, S Club 7 have arrived to spread a little joy to the townspeople.
-To symbolise this, they distribute neon bubblegum; when the townsfolk chew them, they become happy and realise that their dreams can be met, and are not limited to just a small town.
+In the video, S Club 7 distribute neon bubblegum, which enlivens the townsfolk when they chew them.
 Throughout the video, many groups of people – such as the local school kids and a brass band – come to see the group as their drive through their town.
-At the end of the video, with their job done, S Club exit the town in their pink bus, by driving into the distance, eventually lifting up off the ground and disappearing.
-It was revealed that the smoke that was emitted from the S Club bus when any candies were given made the extras on set cough and splutter, meaning many shots had to have more than one take.
+At the end of the video, S Club 7 exit the town in their pink bus, eventually lifting up off the ground and disappearing.
+It was revealed that the smoke that was emitted from the S Club bus when any candies were given caused the extras on set to cough and splutter, meaning many shots had to have more than one take.